DrkTheDon/DrkGPT/README.md

 #### OUTPUT IN GOOGLE DOCUMENTS
 ![](https://github.com/DrkTheDon/DrkGPT/blob/main/github/ezgif-2-b9f85f2fc1.gif)

-*Whoops accidentaly put the dot at the beggining.*
+*Whoops accidentaly put the dot at the beggining.
+And this was written on the "HIGH SPEED" option.*

 ## Cretis
 All credits given to the OpenAI team for the API usage.